Jarvis, Ontario: Business

-Businesses in the town of Jarvis include a gas station, a microbrewery, several restaurants, two convenience stores, beer and wine can be found.
+Businesses in the town of Jarvis include a gas station, an award winning microbrewery, several restaurants, and two convenience stores.
 Jarvis also has a community centre that holds Jack and Jills along with weddings and other events.

 There is also a car dealership that also sells motorcycle trikes, a flower store, a new and gently used children's clothing shop along with a butcher shop and bakery.
 There was only one bank in Jarvis (CIBC), which had served Jarvis since 1898 and officially closed on May 24, 2018, due to lack of business.